anakwaboe4/UTI/README.md

-# UTI
+## UTI
-this is a universal tic tac toe interface language. we use it a lot in official-tiktaktoe
+this is a universal tic tac toe interface language. we use it a lot in official-tiktaktoe.

+# READ UTI.TXT #